lsawade/how_to_make_a_python_package/docs/source/chapters/documentation.rst

     Before we get started, this option is only really possible if you choose to make your Github repo public.
 If it is not public, github refuses to host online documenation (which makes sense).
-You can follow this instructions either way, the disadvantage is that you won't be able to access the online documenation.
-The advantage is that once you have set this up and decide to make you repository public, it takes seconds to host your up-to-date documentation.
+You can follow these instructions either way.
+The disadvantage is that you won't be able to access the online documenation (not the case for the `ReadTheDocs` documentation).
+    The advantage is that once you have set this up and decide to make you repository public, it takes seconds to host your up-to-date documentation (almost by yourself!).

 After having set up the documentation locally, you can host it in a very simple, yet a bit tricky way on github pages if you setup your `Makefile`